 Scroll to Update Users

-Select Enable OU to update an Okta-mastered user's OU when the group that provisions a user to AD changes.
+Select Enable OU to update a user's OU in AD when the group that provisions a user to AD changes.

 Remove a group from AD provisioning